BOB logo

 Finality Guarantees

-BOB state transitions finalize on Ethereum
+BOB state transitions finalize on Ethereum, but proposer role is whitelisted

 Bitcoin Security